justpiple/school-canteen-api/README.md

 The School Canteen Ordering System is a web application designed to facilitate the management of school canteens.
 It allows administrators, stand owners, and students to interact with the system efficiently.
 The application provides features for managing users, stands, menus, orders, and statistics.

+**Note**: The frontend application for this system is available in the [School Canteen Frontend Repository](https://github.com/justpiple/school-canteen-frontend).

 ## Features

 - User authentication and role management (Students, Stand Admins, Super Admins)